thermotools/KineticGas/docs/v2.0.0/py_KineticGas_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;  The transformation matrix $\Psi^{V \leftmapsto m}$.

-&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;

 ### `get_com_2_for_matr(self, T, Vm, x, FoR, **kwargs)`
 Dispatcher to get a specific 'change of frame of reference' matrix for transformation from centre of mass to 'FoR'.
-Returns the appropriate matrix for the transformations derived in Appendix A of ... to transform a flux from the centre of mass frame of reference to the 'FoR' frame of reference by the transformation $$J^{(n, FoR)} = \psi @ J^{(n, m)}$$ where $\psi$ is the matrix returned by this method, and $J$ is the vector of (all) molar fluxes, with the subscript indicating the frame of reference.
+Returns the appropriate matrix for the transformations derived in Appendix A of ... to transform a flux from the centre of mass frame of reference to the 'FoR' frame of reference by the transformation

+$$ J^{(n, FoR)} = \psi @ J^{(n, m)} $$

+where $\psi$ is the matrix returned by this method, and $J$ is the vector of (all) molar fluxes, with the subscript indicating the frame of reference.

 #### Args: